iceice666/rusty-utils/README.md

 - We use the `@Catch(Exception)` decorator to make sure we can capture the raised `Err` and return to the caller.
     - What the `@Catch(E)` do is transform the function into a capturer which returns `Result[T, E]`
 - We can use the `Catch` in this way (result2) to capture the result of a fallible function call into a `Result`.
-    - The first function call pass a series of exceptions which need to be captured.
-    - The second function call pass the fallible function you want to call and capture the result. (***Do not call the function inside!!!***)
-    - The third function call launch our safety net and wait the exception be captured (or you're lucky and get data you want).
 - The `wrapped_side_effect()` function returns a `Result` that might be an error (`Err`) or a valid value (`Ok`).
     - Since the function returns a `float` and we mark it might raise an `Exception`, so it actually returns a `Result[float, Exception]`.